tarwn/lessthandot-hugo/blogs/content/posts/2009-07-19-setting-sqldatasource-parameter-from-the.md

 ---
 One of the often asked questions on ASP.NET forum I visit is how to change SQLDataSource parameter.
 I know two common solutions to this problem, though I only tried one in my own web-pages.

-I&#8217;ve just learned about another interesting solution which is presented in Peter Kellner&#8217;s [blog][1].
+I've just learned about another interesting solution which is presented in Peter Kellner's [blog][1].
 See also [another blog][2] discussing this approach.

-The solution I&#8217;m familiar with and used is to set the parameter in Selecting (Inserting / Updating for Insert / Update) events of SQLDataSource.
+The solution I'm familiar with and used is to set the parameter in Selecting (Inserting / Updating for Insert / Update) events of SQLDataSource.
 Also if we want to retrieve an Output parameter of stored procedure, for example, we can use the Inserted (Updated / Deleted) events of SQLDataSource.

-This is a sample of retrieving an output parameter&#8217;s value in Inserted event of SQLDataSource
+This is a sample of retrieving an output parameter's value in Inserted event of SQLDataSource

 ```c#
 #region DataSource Inserted